Digital Transformation in Numbers, Trends, and Cases

 All of Nespresso’s digital initiatives are backed by a cloud-based direct customer engagement solution.
 It serves as an innovative platform with a complete sales service capable of handling the entire purchase cycle: price formation, pricing, and orders.
 All this allowed the company to penetrate deeper into new markets, scale and improve business performance with the expected financial return.

-Where others have tried to win the competition with a standard mobile app, the company has built an end-to-end consumer platform based on a loyalty program.
+Where others have tried to win the competition with a standard mobile app, the company has followed its own digitalization definition.
+They have built an end-to-end consumer platform based on a loyalty program.
 The key innovation is the Mobile Order and Pay application.
 This is a strategy focused on the client, not on service as usual.
 It aims to meet the basic needs of a particular consumer:

 - Avoiding the queues;